white woman with shoulder length hair looking into camera

 Contact

-She is the recipient of the 2009 Tony Hilfer Memorial Prize for the best article published in Texas Studies in Literature and Language, and has served as an MLA Special Delegate representing Women in the Profession from 2013 to 2016.
-Cohen holds a B.A. from Yale and a Ph.D from Columbia.
+She is the recipient of the 2009 Tony Hilfer Prize for most outstanding essay to appear in Texas Studies in Language and Literature and has served as an MLA Special Delegate representing Women in the Profession from 2013 to 2016.
+Cohen holds a B.A. from Yale and a Ph.D. from Columbia.